10 Virtual Classroom Tools that Connect You to Online Education

 10. WIZIQ and Moodle

 The WizIQ Virtual classroom can be embedded in a learning management system such as Moodle using plugins or API.
-I’ve never used WizIQ with Blackboard, but I can tell you that the Moodle plugin works perfectly.
+I’ve never used WizIQ with Blackboard, but I can tell you that the Moodle virtual classroom plugin works perfectly.
 Once you’ve set up a live class, you have a widget that you can embed in the classroom page.
 It shows the live class name and the schedule and counts down until the class goes live.
 After the class has finished, the widget automatically links to the recording, once it’s available.

 Because of this close connection between the WizIQ Virtual Classroom and learning management systems like Moodle, your students never have to move out of their classroom frame to get to the WizIQ Virtual class.
-However I always find that’s better to encourage learners to use WizIQ’s features, such as the Coursefeed where you can set up discussions or upload tutorials and quiz links.
+However, I always find that’s better to encourage learners to use WizIQ’s features, such as the Coursefeed where you can set up discussions or upload tutorials and quiz links.
 I like to make sure students have both the Moodle classroom and the social environment that WizIQ provides.
 Working on the WizIQ Coursefeed can expand the sense of community your learners build while they are in your class.
 Better still, when your Moodle classroom is closed, your students can continue to meet up on WizIQ.

 So That’s My List!

 That’s my favorite list!
 I can’t imagine teaching with anything other than WizIQ.
 I have had to when I’ve worked for other people, but even the super high-end webinar systems fall short in the classroom tools department, not to mention the social media and customer service environment of this wonderful online education teaching hub, WizIQ.
 So what are you waiting for?
-Take the 30-day FREE trial and experience perfect teaching online like never before.
+Take FREE trial and experience perfect teaching online like never before.